Know your diabetes risks

 Chances are you’ve already had your blood pressure taken at a routine medical appointment, and you’ve probably heard that it’s important to know your cholesterol level.
 High numbers on either measure are classic and well-known harbingers of higher risk for heart attack and stroke.

-For a large number of Americans, however, knowing the amount of sugar or glucose in the bloodstream has grown just as crucial in predicting and preventing deadly, debilitating cardiovascular conditions.
+For a large number of Americans, however, knowing the amount of sugar or glucose in the bloodstream has grown just as crucial in predicting and preventing deadly, debilitating cardiovascular conditions and other complications.

 Diabetes often lacks overt symptoms, and those signs that do occur can also be common to other conditions or simply to aging.
 That makes it especially important to “know your numbers.”

 - Diabetes is a leading cause of blindness among adults

 - Diabetes is the most common cause of kidney failure

 - More than 60 percent of nontraumatic lower-limb amputations in adults occur in people with diabetes

 - Adults with diabetes have heart disease death rates up to 1.8 times higher than adults without diabetes

 - The risk of hospitalization for stroke is 1.5 times higher among people with diabetes

 The American Diabetes Association offers these testing guidelines for prediabetes and diabetes (though other guidelines exist as well):